6 datasets found

 Description

 The NIH-funded KATRINA@10 Program consists of an interrelated set of three primary data collection projects that focus on specific sub-populations who were uniquely affected by Hurricane Katrina: households along Louisiana and Mississippi's Gulf Coast, low-income parents from New Orleans, and Vietnamese families living in New Orleans.
 In addition, the program contains two secondary analyses of data that are more broadly representative of the overall affected population, and three cores (Administrative, Data Collection, Data Management and Dissemination) to support the set of research projects.
-The following research questions represent the studies together as a whole: How well does the Socio-ecological model of Disaster Recovery developed by the research team (Abraham et al. 2010) predict recovery across the three cohort studies?
+The following research questions represent the studies together as a whole: How well does the socio-ecological model of disaster recovery developed by the research team (Abramson et al. 2010) predict recovery across the three cohort studies?
 How do trajectories of long-term recovery differ among and within these sub-populations?
 How do the trajectories of recovery compare to those of mainstream populations?
-How of the effects of pre-disposing factors (such as poverty) and degree-of-impact (such as flooding depth) vary among the three sub-populations?
+How do the effects of predisposing factors (such as poverty) and degree-of-impact (such as flooding depth) vary among the three sub-populations?
 How do interpretations of the disaster, resilience, and recovery differ among respondents?
 What are the determinants of long-term recovery in domains such as mental and physical health, socio-economic status, and community and social roles?
 How are these domains related to each other across individuals and across sub-populations?
 This collection contains data from the Resilience in Survivors of Katrina (RISK) Project, which was a longitudinal study of low-income parents who lived in New Orleans at the time of Hurricane Katrina (August 2005).
 The initial study design was intended to increase educational attainment among college students, measuring economic status, social ties, and mental and physical health starting in 2003 (initial cohort n=1,019).
 However, with the aftermath of Hurricane Katrina, the research design evolved to study the consequences of a disaster for the lives of vulnerable individuals and their families.
 Follow-up surveys and in-depth qualitative interviews were conducted with participants at one year and five years post-Katrina, regardless of where participants lived.
 The data in this collection is from the most recent survey follow-up with RISK Project participants (n=716), conducted between 2016 and 2018.
 A public-use version (DS1) and restricted-use version (DS2) are available.
 Open-ended responses and continuous variables for respondent age and total household income have been masked in the public-use version; these items are available in the restricted-use version.

 Search